Constantinos Charalambidis

-Throughout his career, Charalambidis had managed to become captain of Apoel Nicosia and the Cyprus National Team.
+During his career, Charalambidis became captain of Apoel Nicosia and the Cyprus National Team.

 Charalambidis began his career at APOEL, where he remained from 1997-2004, before moving to Greece to play for Panathinaikos from 2004-2007.
-During that time he enjoyed a one-year loan spell at PAOK in 2006.
+During that time, he was loaned to PAOK for one year in 2006.
 He also played for Carl Zeiss Jena in Germany before returning home to APOEL in 2008.

-During his second spell with APOEL, earned a total of 18 titles, 6 appearances in European competition group stages, and was an important piece to APOEL's run to the quarter-finals of the 2012 UEFA Champions League.
-APOEL did not renew his contract at the end of the 2016 season and Charalambides stayed in Cyprus for AEK Larnaka.
+During his second spell with APOEL, he earned a total of 18 titles, 6 appearances in European competition group stages, and played in APOEL's run to the quarter-finals of the 2012 UEFA Champions League.
+APOEL did not renew his contract at the end of the 2016 season, and Charalambidis stayed in Cyprus for AEK Larnaka.

-At the beginning of his first season with the club, he was considered a reserve at AEK Larnaka, but shortly after participating in parties hosted by APOEL's president, AEK Larnaka terminated his contract.
+At the beginning of his first season with the club, he was considered a reserve at AEK Larnaka and later AEK Larnaka terminated his contract.

 Charalambidis made 93 appearances with the Cypriot national team, scoring 12 goals in total.

 Club career

 APOEL

-He began his career in the 1998–99 season with Cypriot club APOEL where he became a regular, appearing 121 times, and helped lead them to two championship titles on 2002 and 2004.
+Charalambidis began his career in the 1998–99 season with Cypriot club APOEL where he became a regular, appearing 121 times, and helped lead them to two championship titles in 2002 and 2004.
 He also won one Cup in 1999 and two Super Cups in 2002 and 2004.

 Panathinaikos / PAOK

-He then signed a two-and-a-half-year contract with Panathinaikos in the middle the 2004–05 season.
-Charalambides would make a total of 44 league appearances for Panathinaikos, as well as achieving to participate in the Champions League Group stage in 2005.
-He was awarded as the best assist man in the Greek League for the year 2005-2006 but in the summer of 2007 the club chose not to renew his contract.
-In his final season with Panathinaikos, Charalambides spent the first six months of the season on loan to PAOK, where he made 16 league appearances and scored one goal.
+Charalambidis then signed a two-and-a-half-year contract with Panathinaikos while the 2004–05 season was in progress.
+He would make a total of 44 league appearances for Panathinaikos, including appearances in the Champions League group stage in 2005.
+During the 2005/06 season he gathered 8 assists, third highest in the Super League, however, in the summer of 2007 the club chose not to renew his contract.
+In his final season with Panathinaikos, Charalambidis spent the first six months of the season on loan to PAOK, where he made 16 league appearances and scored one goal.

 Carl Zeiss Jena

-In the summer of 2007, Charalambides spent time on trial at English Championship side Cardiff City but eventually signed with German club FC Carl Zeiss Jena, playing in the 2.
+In the summer of 2007, Charalambidis spent time on trial at English Championship side Cardiff City but eventually signed with German club FC Carl Zeiss Jena, playing in the 2.
 Bundesliga for the 2007–08 season.

-In the first half of the 2007–08 season, Charalambides featured regularly for Carl Zeiss Jena, making 10 starts and 12 total appearances and scoring one goal, but in January 2008 he and the relegation-bound club agreed it was better for both the player and the club to part ways, and the contract was mutually terminated.
+In the first half of the 2007–08 season, Charalambidis featured regularly for Carl Zeiss Jena, making 10 starts and 12 total appearances and scoring one goal, but in January 2008 he and the relegation-bound club agreed it was better for both the player and the club to part ways, and the contract was mutually terminated.